-The new detectors have substantially reduced fringing, which is detected neither in I or z band imaging.
+The new detectors have substantially reduced fringing - it is negligibly small in I and z-band imaging mode.
 In spectroscopic mode there is some residual fringing that depends on the slit width and grism used: for a 1"slit fringing at 900nm is only 1% in the high resolution grating (growing in nearly a linear fashion with the inverse of the slit width).
 For the low resolution grating it is not detectable.